Rose

-A rose is either a woody perennial flowering plant of the genus Rosa (/ˈroʊzə/), in the family Rosaceae (/roʊˈzeɪsiːˌiː/), or the flower it bears.
+A rose is either a woody perennial flowering plant of the genus Rosa (/ˈroʊzə/), in the family Rosaceae (/roʊˈzeɪsiː.iː/), or the flower it bears.
 There are over three hundred species and tens of thousands of cultivars.
-They form a group of plants that can be erect shrubs, climbing, or trailing, with stems that are often armed with sharp prickles.
+The plants range in size and form, from trailing and erect shrubs to climbers up to 7 m in height.
+Sharp prickles appear on the stems of many species.
 Their flowers vary in size and shape and are usually large and showy, in colours ranging from white through pinks, reds, oranges and yellows.

 Most species are native to Asia, with smaller numbers native to Europe, North America, and Northwest Africa.
 Species, cultivars and hybrids are all widely grown for their beauty and often are fragrant.
+Different species hybridize easily, and this has been used in the development of the wide range of garden roses.
 Roses have acquired cultural significance in many societies.
-Rose plants range in size from compact, miniature roses to climbers that can reach seven meters in height.
-Different species hybridize easily, and this has been used in the development of the wide range of garden roses.

 Etymology

 The name rose comes from Latin rosa, which was perhaps borrowed from Oscan, from Greek ῥόδον rhódon (Aeolic βρόδον wródon), itself borrowed from Old Persian wrd- (wurdi), related to Avestan varəδa, Sogdian ward, Parthian wâr.